nbenhajhassiieu2024-droid/StudyLink-Code/README.md

 (Unzip the folder to your desktop or documents)

 Step 3: Run
-(Double-click: ads.py-> the program will open in your python environment)
+(Double-click: ads.py-> the program will open in your python environment (in the editor window, you will have to click on run (F5 button on MacOS)))

 # How to use the project #